Welcome to today's edition of the Rush 24-7 podcast.

 Maybe the action line simply isn't working.

-How many stories today are poll-driven that and uh then treated as news?
+How many stories today are poll-driven and are then treated as news?

-Cynicism about American politics risen sharply in recent months, according to a new poll that finds growing numbers of voters feel the country's headed in a wrong direction, and that fewer think politicians can fix the problem.
+Cynicism about American politics risen sharply in recent months, according to a new poll that finds growing numbers of voters feel the country's headed in the wrong direction and that fewer think politicians can fix the problem.

 Hell, that's good news.